 The Executive Committee will begin to draft a collaborative agreement on scope, goals, objectives, outcomes, and partners (e.g., memorandum of understanding, memorandum of agreement, charter, resolution).
-See Appendix O: Santa Clara County MOU for an example of an agreement crafted to support system integration efforts on behalf of dual status youth.
+See Appendix O: Examples of Memorandum of Understanding, crafted to support multi-system coordination and integration efforts on behalf of dual status youth, from Clark County, Ohio, Lancaster County, Pennsylvania, and Santa Clara County, California.

-Ensure All Relevant Partners Are Engaged in the Change Process
+○ Ensure All Relevant Partners Are Engaged in the Change Process